lecc628/Calibration.Native/README.md

+# Calibration.Native
 This project contains an interoperability example.
 It calls unmanaged code (C) from managed code (C#).